rferl/riga-tool-quote-card/README.md

 ### Developing your tool's frontend

+Ideally, you write your tool frontend entirely within `src/routes/index` directory including components, stores, and utilities you might be using.
+This way you keep your forntend separate from the `Settings` component using the home route and the `src/lib` directory structure.

 #### Required steps

 Regardless of where you build your tool frontend - in a separate repo or within this tool template repo - you will likely be interested in: